asyncapi/website/pages/docs/concepts/asyncapi-document/adding-messages.md

                  description: Id of the comment that was liked
 ```

-You can reuse messages using the [Reference Object](/docs/reference/specification/v3.0.0#referenceObject) like in the following example:
+You can reuse messages using the [Reference Object](/docs/reference/specification/v3.0.0#referenceObject).
+For example:

 ```yml
     messages: